• Skip to primary navigation

 Where are CARE’s staff from?

-Ninety-seven per cent of CARE staff are local to the country they work in, so our staff speak local languages and understand the needs of local cultures they work in.
-To find out more, please visit our Who we are page.
+The majority of CARE staff are local to the country they work in, so our staff speak local languages and understand the needs of local cultures they work in.
+To find out more, please visit our Staff & Board page.

 How does CARE decide what projects and areas to support?

-We start by assessing needs in consultation with the local communities, before then designing programs that effectively respond to these needs.
-We also work with local authorities, governments and other non-government organisations to ensure that we co-ordinate and mutually support each other’s efforts.
+We start by assessing needs in consultation with the local communities, then design programs that effectively respond to these needs.
+We also work with local authorities, governments and other non-government organisations to ensure that we co-ordinate and support each other’s efforts.
 Our evidence-based approach ensures the most effective poverty-fighting outcomes.
-Visit our Learn section for more information.
+Visit Our Work page for more information.

 How does CARE respond to humanitarian emergencies?